Run with your arms

 Therefore, the rule is to make sure your arms do not cross the centerline of your body.

 Most people do not give much thought on the motion of their arms during a run.
 Proper use of the arms can increase one's pace anywhere from 5 to 20 seconds per mile.
 This is one topic where even some advance runners may not be taking full advantage.

-If used properly your arms can help your generate more speed.
+Used properly, your arms can help you generate more speed.
 Their proper use will help you get to the top of the hill faster.
-On the downhills they help with the balance and increase tempo.
+On the downhills, they help with the balance and increase the tempo.

-To use your arms correctly we must start with proper postioning of the hands.
-As an experiment, in the standing postion, clench your hands into a fist.
-Now closely examine the effect that has on your arms.
+To use your arms correctly we must start with proper positioning of the hands.
+As an experiment, in a standing position, clench your hands into a fist.
+Now closely examine the effect this has on your arms.
 Feel how the forearms tighten up.
-This tightneing goest all the way up to your upper arms and shoulders.
-If you clench and relax your fist you can even feel some tightness in your back.
+This tightening goes all the way up to your upper arms and shoulders.
+If you clench and relax your fist, you can even feel some tightness in your back.

-So this is one of the big keys to running succesfully.
+So this is one of the big keys to running successfully.
 Keep your hands relaxed.
-It is pretty difficult to carry tension in your arms if your hands are completly relaxed.
+It is pretty difficult to carry tension in your arms if your hands are completely relaxed.

 I was taught this trick by Olympian Ed Mendoza.
 Ed was slightly more active with his arms than other runners.
 Where most good runners, even the elite ones keep their upper body fairly quiet.
 The arms usually swing in cadence with the legs.

 ED would generate a little bit of extra leverage.
 Making sure the arms never got close to the center line he would unhinge his arms and let the arm swing further toward his hip.
 This created a longer arc to the arms.
 The upward swing causes a slight knee lift.
 So if your horizontal movement is at say 6 min mile pace and you add this army swing you will create and additional millimeter or two knee lift, which results in the covering extra ground without using too much additional energy being spent.